Pudhiya Geethai: Production

 The film was initially titled Sarathy after the lead character's name.
-The project was then titled as Geethai with Esha Deol as heroine.
+It was later retitled Geethai with Esha Deol as heroine.
 However, the film eventually featured two lead actresses with Meera Jasmine being signed on to be a part of the project after the success of her 2002 film, Run.
-Amisha Patel also accepted to be a part of the film, replacing Deol, after getting the entire script translated in English for her to read.
-Before release, the film's title was changed to Pudhiya Geethai after Hindu organisations objected the title.
-Shooting got wrapped in March 2003.
+Ameesha Patel later accepted to be a part of the film, replacing Deol, after getting the entire script translated in English for her to read.
+Before release, the film's title was changed to Pudhiya Geethai after Hindu organisations objected to the title.
+Shooting wrapped in March 2003.

 Soundtrack

 The songs were composed by Yuvan Shankar Raja, collaborating with Vijay for the first time, while his elder brother Karthik Raja composed the film's background score.
 The audio CD containing songs released on 29 March 2003 and features 6 tracks, the lyrics were penned by Vaali, Pa.
 Vijay, Yugabharathi, and Vijay Sagar.